Conformal Prediction: a Unified Review of Theory and New Challenges: Foundations of Conformal Prediction

 where the \textit{tie-breaking\/} random variable $\tau$ is uniformly distributed on $ [0, 1]$ ($\tau$ can be the same for all $z$s).
 For a smoothed conformal predictor, as wished, the probability of a prediction error is exactly $\alpha$ (\cite{book:alrw}, Proposition 2.4).

 Alongside validity, prediction algorithms should be efficient too, that is to say, the uncertainty related to predictions should be as small as possible.
 Validity is the priority: without it, the meaning of predictive regions is lost, and it becomes easy to achieve the best possible performance.
-Without restrictions, indeed, the trivial $\gamma^{\alpha}(z_1,\dots,z_{n-1}) \coloneqq \emptyset$ is the most efficient one.
+Without constraints, in fact, the trivial $\gamma^{\alpha}(z_1,\dots,z_{n-1}) \coloneqq \emptyset$ is the most efficient one.
 Efficiency may appear as a vague notion, but in any case it can be meaningful only if we impose some restrictions on the predictors that we consider.

 Among the main problems solved by Machine Learning and Statistics we can find two types of problems: classification, when predictions deal with a small finite set (often binary), and regression, when instead the real line is considered.
 In classification problems, two criteria for efficiency have been used most often in literature.
-One criterion takes account of whether the prediction is a singleton (the ideal case), multiple (an inefficient prediction), or empty (a superefficient prediction) at a given significance level $\alpha$.
+One criterion takes account of whether the prediction is a single class (the most efficient case), a multiple set of classes, or the entire set of possible classes (the most inefficient case) at a given significance level $\alpha$.
 Alternatively, the confidence and \textit{credibility\/} of the prediction --- which do not depend on the choice of a significance level $\alpha$ --- are considered.
 The former is the greatest $1-\alpha$ for which $\gamma^{\alpha}$ is a single label, while the latter, helpful to avoid overconfidence when the object $x$ is unusual, is the largest $\alpha$ for which the prediction set is empty. \cite{vovk2016criteria} show several other criteria, giving a detailed depiction of the framework.
 In regression problems instead, the prediction set is often an interval of values, and a natural measure of efficiency of such a prediction is simply the length of the interval.
 The smaller it is, the better its performance.

-We will be looking for the most efficient confidence predictors in the class of valid, or in an equivalent term well-calibrated, confidence predictors; different notions of validity (including conditional validity, examined in Section~\ref{sec:validity}) and different formalizations of the notion of efficiency will lead to different solutions to the problem.
+We will be looking for the most efficient confidence predictors in the class of valid, or in an equivalent term well-calibrated, confidence predictors; different notions of validity (including conditional validity, examined in Section~\ref{sec:validity}) and different formalisations of the notion of efficiency will lead to different solutions to the problem.